 The first and most important thing is that we stop allowing the poor behavior of others in the workplace to go unchecked.
 There are ways to handle mistreatment without sacrificing your integrity or dignity… here are a few tips to help you overcome bad behavior in the workplace.

 Confiding in someone is sometimes the first step to helping you feel empowered enough to face the person that is doing you harm.
 By sharing your experience you also allow for fair dialogue and give yourself the opportunity to understand a different perspective.
 For example, if Sean was upset at work due to a death in his family, his being short with you last week might not have been a personal attack.
 On the other hand, talking to someone you trust also helps you to not validate the actions of others.
 For example, you may be quick to say something like Mark touching you on your hip ‘is just the way he is’, your confidante will have the opportunity to tell you not to make excuses for being mistreated and to speak up about actions that make you uncomfortable.

 react but don’t retaliate

-When bad things happen at work, it needs to be brought to the attention of those that can do something about it.
+When bad things happen at work, it needs to be brought to the attention of those in charge.
 That usually means informally speaking with your supervisor or manager, your human resources department.
-If you don’t feel comfortable speaking with someone internally, or if you have and you feel that your interests have not been protected, it might be time to find out if you have any legal recourse.
+If you’re not comfortable speaking with someone internally, it may be time to explore your legal options.